learn-co-students/backbone-basic-models-and-views-bk-003/README.md

 * Sends captured input to the model.

 ## About: Specific to this Lab
 In this lab, we want to combine the concepts of a model and a view.
 Our view is going to render a form into the DOM.
 It will then wait for user interaction, and handle that interaction by writing the user's input into an in-memory model.

-In the next lab, we will complete the loop by introducing the events module of Backbone which allows our views to listen to changes to the model and update themselves.
+### Instructions
+1. Read the Overview above and examples below to learn about the skills you will need to solve this lab.
+2. Look in `app.js` and `user.js`.
+For this lab you will need both a namespace and an object.
+  + Hint: This object does not need any attributes or methods.
+3. Look in `views/multi-useain.js` and build out the `events` hash and the `#initialize`, `#render`, and `#submitHandler` functions.
+4. Pass the basic user model (from `models/user.js`) to the view in `app.js`.

+#### Examples
 Models extend/inherit from `Backbone.Model` and take an object with certain preset keys.

-#### Example

 ```javascript
 User = Backbone.Model.extend({